Table of Contents

 It was shown in Daniel 6:10 how Daniel is used to getting down on his knees and praying three times a day.
 This was especially evident when he learned about the published decree.
 He immediately went home to his room to give thanks to God.

 The Psalmist in Psalm 147:1 encourages us to praise the LORD and how good, pleasant, and fitting it is to sing praises to Him.

 Psalm 69:9, then, teaches us to ask God to fill our hearts with passion and zeal in serving Him with full gladness and devotion.

-Lastly, for the Old Testament, in Psalm 145:18, it says that the LORD is near and very present to those who call His name with faith and in truth.
+Lastly, in the Old Testament, Psalm 145:18, says that the LORD is near and very present to those who call His name with faith and in truth.